 • I understand why this could be worrying for you.
 Don’t worry, we’ve got your back.

 • I realize how serious this is for you.
-We’re committed to finding a solution that suits you.
+We’re determined to find a solution that works for you.

 • I understand why this is important to you.
 We’re dedicated to solving this in a way that works for you.